MiriamEA/cloud_DevOps/README.md

 ![docker architecture](https://github.com/MiriamEA/cloud_DevOps/blob/master/assets/trading-app-docker.svg)

 # Cloud Deployment
-The second method to deploy the app uses the AWS database service instead of a local database.
+The second method to deploy the app uses the AWS database service RDB instead of a local database.
 It also uses an auto scaling group and a load balancer, which allow horizontal scaling of the application.
 The auto scaling group decides how many EC2 instances are running in the target group and the load balancer distributes incoming requests among all running EC2 instances in the target group.

 This diagram shows the architecture of the manual cloud deployment.
 ![cloud architecture](https://github.com/MiriamEA/cloud_DevOps/blob/master/assets/trading-app-aws.svg)

 # AWS EB and Jenkins CI/CD Pipeline Diagram
+In the last method all components had to be configured manually and every code update had to be deployed manually on every running instance, which is a lot of work.
+AWS provids the service Elastic Beanstalk to make this process easier.
+Elastic Beanstalk requires one setup and then it automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+When there are changes in the code, the new code can be uploaded once and EB takes care of updating every EC2 instance.

 - Please refer to Jenkins guide architecture diagram.